-Material required for the EMSA is approximately 120,000 CY of non-limestone material.
+In total it is estimated that approximately 120,000 CY of non-limestone material will be required for capping of the EMSA.
+In 2013 and early 2014, approximately 100,000 CY of non-limestone material was transported to the EMSA and stockpiled for reclamation purposes; leaving only 20,000 CY that will need to be relocated from the WMSA for reclamation.
 This material will be transported from the WMSA to the EMSA using 777D haul trucks.
-The average haul distance is approximately 12,000 feet one way.
+The average one way haul distance is approximately 12,000 feet.
 Material will be loaded into off-road haul trucks by a Cat 992 loader and transported to the EMSA for placement.
 Below are production estimates and assumptions utilized for the cost estimate:

-Loaded-3.8 Min @ an average grade of -4% Empty-3.8 Min @ an average grade of 4% Total Travel Time-7.6 Loading and unloading-4.1 min Loads/Hour- 5.1 Truck Capacity-72 CY Production Per Truck Per Hour- 367 CY Job Efficiency- 83% Adjusted Production Per Hour- 305 CY Total Time Required- 393 Hours
+Loaded-3.8 Min @ an average grade of -4% Empty-3.8 Min @ an average grade of 4% Total Travel Time-7.6 Loading and unloading-4.1 min Loads/Hour- 5.1 Truck Capacity-72 CY Production Per Truck Per Hour- 367 CY Job Efficiency- 83% Adjusted Production Per Hour- 305 CY Total Time Required- 66 Hours